Pinched pensions limit Japanese consumer clout

 MRI estimates that pensions will rise by an inflation-adjusted 1 percent in the year started in April, but the government is also planning to raise healthcare costs, which will disproportionately affect the elderly, as it grapples with a huge public debt.

-To be sure, not all pensioners are penurious - the number of householders aged 65 and older account for 40 percent of all households with savings of 20 million yen (103,558 pounds) or more, according to labour ministry data.
+To be sure, not all pensioners are penurious - the number of householders aged 65 and older account for 40 percent of all households with savings of 20 million yen ($162,000) or more, according to labour ministry data.

 But they are reluctant to spend capital when their incomes aren't keeping pace.